 The methodology is sound.
 The Shikshangram Shelter has been donated 1 and a half acres of land on the edge of a village.
 An amazing amount of work has already been done on the major part of a large construction which is to house the boys (100) as well as a separate residence for 50 girls.
-Both buildings are in progress with all of the children currently residing in the main building.
+The girls hostel is completed and the boys hostel in progress.

 The cornerstone of all our projects is education – and of course education leads to better healthcare – hygiene standards and parenting skills.

 Hence the training arm of the Shikshan Gram Project is a viable and very interesting aspect to this work with the children.
 They are always at the centre of the Project – and the training facility and students will become an income generating source and therefore assist in our aims of sustainability.

 Where are we now?

 The progress that has been made in the past 24 months is incredible.
 Yogita Moon has taken full charge of the development of the shelter while Satish is working hard on creating a corpus fund.
 Yogita has raised funds with the help of many wonderful donors to complete the girls hostel as well as the new kitchen.
 The boys toilet block has been renewed and plans are in place for completion of the boys hostel in this coming dry season.
 There is now an industrial water filter supplying good water to the whole area.
 As well as the extensive main building, construction has been completed on accommodation suitable for a number of overseas visitors who are being attracted via the Eco Sustainability Tours to India as well as other volunteers who are placed here for experiential work.